-I was happily settled in my new pursuits when a much-respected peer pointed out that my career sounded more like piracy than the recovery of history.
+By the time I was healed, I'd made up my mind to be an archaeologist for a change of pace.
+I liked Indiana Jones, and digging holes in the earth to look for hidden treasure, so it seemed a good fit.
+I was happily settled in my new pursuits, when a much-respected friend two years older than myself pointed out that my career sounded more like piracy than the recovery of history.
 She was right, so I decided to pivot and model myself after Captain Flint from Treasure Island.
-I adapted the appropriate swagger and blood-lust, and handed out "black spots" liberally, even expanding my vocabulary to include a few words that sounded pretty wicked to my ears, and made me double-check that my parents weren't in earshot before I tried them out.
+I adapted the appropriate swagger and blood-lust, and handed out "black spots" liberally, even expanding my vocabulary to include a few words that sounded pretty wicked to my ears, and made me double-check that my parents weren't in earshot.